The Mystery Behind Transparent Teeth: Causes and Solutions

-Looking at your teeth in the mirror, do your teeth look 100% white and opaque all the way down?
+Looking at your teeth in the mirror, do your teeth look 100% white and transparent all the way down?
 If not, you may be wondering why your teeth look transparent.
 Teeth transparency is a common complaint caused by the loss of tooth enamel either due to genetics, a medical condition, or erosion of the tooth enamel.

 What causes teeth to be transparent?

 Transparent teeth are caused by lost enamel.
 Most people with transparent teeth see the transparency at the biting tips of their teeth.
 More than just a cosmetic issue, if you’ve lost enamel at the ends of your teeth, those areas are not as strong as they should be and could experience cracks and chips.

 Enamel loss can be genetic or caused by certain medications or foods that you eat.
 Transparent teeth can be caused by: